Llanelli railway station: Future services

-In December 2022, the ORR approved Grand Union to commence a new service from Paddington to Carmarthen in partnership with Spanish rail operator Renfe, for which a fleet of new bi-mode trains will be used.
+In December 2022, the Office of Rail and Road approved for Grand Union Trains to commence a new service from Paddington to Carmarthen, in partnership with Spanish rail operator Renfe, for which a fleet of new bi-mode trains will be used.
 The new service is scheduled to commence in December 2024.
-The service will call at Bristol Parkway, Severn Tunnel Junction, Newport, Cardiff Central, Gowerton and Llanelli en-route to Carmarthen.
-In December 2024, following FirstGroup's acquisition of Grand Union Trains, it was announced the proposed London Paddington to Carmarthen service would be operated by Lumo.
+The service will call at Bristol Parkway, Severn Tunnel Junction, Newport, Cardiff Central, and Llanelli en-route to Carmarthen.

+In December 2024, following FirstGroup's acquisition of Grand Union, it was announced the proposed Paddington to Carmarthen service would be operated by Lumo.

 Rail and sea corridor to Ireland

-Transport for Wales' boat trains to and from serve the station.
-These connect with the Stena Line ferry to Rosslare Europort in Ireland with a daily morning and evening service in both directions.
+Transport for Wales' boat trains to and from Fishguard Harbour serve the station.
+These connect with the Stena Line ferry to Rosslare Europort in Ireland, with a daily morning and evening service in both directions.
 Two other services to and from there also call since the branch service was improved in 2011.
 This route has been in existence since 1906.